 It was an exciting day when this wonderful book about artists' accordion books dropped into my mailbox.
-Coming in at just under 600 pages the book is comprised of 19 texts by eighteen writers, with thirteen chapters in German, four in English and two in French.
-This book is exactly what this neglected area of artists' book publishing has needed for many years, and it succeeds admirably in sketching out a history of this book form ranging from the 14th century to the contemporary moment.
+Coming in at just under 600 pages the book is comprised of 19 texts by eighteen authors, with thirteen chapters in German, four in English and two in French.
+This book is exactly what this neglected area of artists' book publishing has needed for many years, and it succeeds admirably in filling out a history of this book form ranging from the 14th century to the contemporary moment.

 Here is the publisher's description of the book: